wilsnyeh/dktb/DONT-KICK-THE-BUCKET/journals/GregRobertson.md

+## July 15, 2022

+Today, I worked on:

+* Trying to solve authentication issues with Django

+Made progress on the views for users and parks

 ## July 14, 2022
+Today, I worked on:

 * Created poller files/ started on Views

 Made some small adjustments to the YAML file to account for GHI/Back end communication.
 Continuing to brainstorm ideas for functionality.
-Created out first views for Parks
+Created out first views for Parks and Users.
+Coming up with a plan to user django authentication

 ## July 13, 2022
+Today, I worked on:

 * Started creating models for the Parks and Users apps

 We had a driver and multiple navigators to test out paired programming today, it seemed to work very well with the group.
 We got a lot done in term of the models.
 Tomorrow we continue with testing the migrations